Sony Ericsson loss heralds tough start for sole owner

 "IDC expects a significant decline in the feature phone segment and a strong slowdown in smartphone growth in the fourth quarter of 2011, which will continue into the first half of 2012."

-Taiwanese group HTC, BlackBerry-maker Research In Motion and Motorola Mobility have all warned of weak sales in the holiday season, a key period for mobile firms.
+Taiwanese group HTC (2498.TW), BlackBerry-maker Research In Motion RIM.TO and Motorola Mobility (MMI.N) have all warned of weak sales in the holiday season, a key period for mobile firms.

 SMARTPHONE FOCUS

-Sony Ericsson reported a fourth-quarter pretax loss of 247 million euros, compared with a forecast for a 42 million profit in a Reuters poll in which estimates ranged from a 130 million loss to a 94 million profit.
+Sony Ericsson reported a fourth-quarter pretax loss of 247 million euros ($317 million), compared with a forecast for a 42 million profit in a Reuters poll in which estimates ranged from a 130 million loss to a 94 million profit.

-For the full year, Sony Ericsson slipped to a 243 million euro loss, forcing Ericsson to take a 1.1 billion crowns hit to its operating income in the fourth quarter.
+For the full year, Sony Ericsson slipped to a 243 million euro loss, forcing Ericsson to take a 1.1 billion crowns ($160 million) hit to its operating income in the fourth quarter.

 The venture shipped 9 million units in the fourth quarter, down 20 percent on last year, with smartphone deliveries failing to compensate for falling feature phone sales.